john-cd/rust_howto/bk/src/code_organization/code_organization_by_project_type.md

 feature2 = ["dep:lib2"]
 ```

-In projects that mix multiple technologies (a web project or a [`mdbook`](https://rust-lang.github.io/mdBook)↗{{hi:mdbook}} that combines markdown and Rust code, like this book), it is common to create a "crates" subdirectory that contains all Rust packages.
+In projects that mix multiple technologies (a web project or a [`mdbook`][book~mdbook]↗{{hi:mdbook}} that combines markdown and Rust code, like this book), it is common to create a "crates" subdirectory that contains all Rust packages.

 The main [`Cargo.toml`]( ){{hi: }} file in the root of the workspace should contain a 'workspace' section that references its packages: